mseminatore/testy/README.md

 # testy is a simple test framework

-As a software developer I knew little about test frameworks.
+As a software developer I found that I knew little about test frameworks.
 Like many developers I all too often relied on others to test my code.
-These days I have many projects which I revisit periodically.
-In order to minimize the chances of introducing new bugs into old code bases I wanted the ability to build up a collection of unit tests.
+I have many projects which I revisit periodically.
+In order to minimize the chances of introducing new bugs into old code bases I decided that I needed to build up a collection of unit tests.

-To do so, I needed to learn about Unit testing.
+To do that, I needed to learn about Unit testing and choose a framework.
 I explored many of the available testing frameworks.
 What I found was that, while very capable, many were much larger and more complex than my simple and straightforward needs.

-This framework attempts to provide a reasonable balance between functionality and complexity.
+The `testy` framework attempts to offer a reasonable balance between testing functionality and complexity.
 I've used this now for several projects and am sharing it in the hopes that it may be useful to others.

+> Note: If your console supports VT100 terminal congtrol escape sequences then the
+> output will use color highlighting.

 # testy examples